 We were using a table and chairs I had rescued from a roadside trash pile.
-They were nice enough but not quite right.
+They were nice enough but not exactly what I wanted.
 When I decided to paint the floor in the dining room, I figured I might as well go ahead and Craigslist them since I knew I was going to be replacing them anyway.
 Yeah, sounds a bit lazy – don’t feel like moving your furniture out of the way?
 No problem, just sell it instead.
 At the time it made perfect sense.

 Luckily, because of my former hoarding ways, I had another table waiting in the basement.
-It was also a free find – courtesy of Craigslist.
+It was also a free find, courtesy of Craigslist.
 However, it was in need of some serious help.
 This is how it looked before.

 Not too terrible until you get a good look at the top – peeling, scratched, orange, gross.

 The legs were a different story.
-They turned into one of those never-ending DIYs that just refuses to go right.
-I started out painting them with Annie Sloan Chalk Paint in pure white.
-I was having a hard time getting good coverage so I added a couple more layers before I realized this was one of those horrible finishes that refuses to be painted.
-This is the first time ASCP has not been able to get the job done for me.
+This was one of my earliest furniture painting projects and it soon turned into one of those never-ending DIYs that just refuses to go right.
+I started out painting the legs with Annie Sloan Chalk Paint in pure white.
+I was having a hard time getting good coverage so I added a couple more layers.
+(Big mistake.)
+Soon I realized this was one of those horrible finishes that refuses to be painted.
+This is the first time ASCP wasn’t able to get the job done for me.

 So I broke out the big guns – Zinsser oil based primer.
 I should have just gone with it to begin with.
 Lesson learned.
 I followed it up with a coat of white latex paint and voila: A graceful little table.